hashicorp/terraform-provider-vault/website/docs/index.html.markdown

 The `auth_login` configuration block accepts the following arguments:

-* `mount` - (Required) The path to the mount of the auth backend.
-Usually, this is the same as the auth method type.
-E.g. if you are authenticating via `approle` and it is mounted at `auth/approle` set `mount` to `approle`.
+* `path` - (Required) The login path of the auth backend.
+For example, login with approle by setting this path to `auth/approle/login`.
+Additionally, some mounts use parameters in the URL, like with `userpass`: `auth/userpass/login/:username`.

 * `namespace` - (Optional) The path to the namespace that has the mounted auth method.
   This defaults to the root namespace.
 Cannot contain any leading or trailing slashes.